SegAugment: Maximizing the Utility of Speech Translation Data with Segmentation-based Augmentations: Results

-\textbf{Contextual diversity.} The alternative examples of $\nS_\ell$ are presented within different contextual windows, as compared with the original ones of $\oS$.
-We can categorize the new context in four types, depending on the type of overlap between the segmentation boundaries $\nSent{b}{}$ for each document: (1) isolated, when being a subset of an original one, (2) expanded, when being a superset of an original one, (3): mixed, when overlapping with an original one, (4): equal, when being in exactly the same context as an original one.
-In Table \ref{tab:results_overlap} we apply this categorization for MuST-C En-De, an observe that indeed most of the alternative examples form \textsc{SegAugment} are presented in a new context, with only a small percentage being equal, which we can discard.
-We speculate that this aids the model to generalize more, since phrases and sub-words are seen with less or more context, that might or not be crucial for their translation.
-Adding additional context that is irrelevant was found to be beneficial in low-resource MT, by providing negative context to the attention layers \cite{concat_mistery}.
+\textbf{Contextual diversity.} The synthetic examples are based on alternative segmentations and are thus presented within different contextual windows, as compared to the original ones (\S \ref{appendix:context}).
+We speculate that this aids the model to generalize more, since phrases and sub-words are seen with less or more context, that might or not be essential for their translation.
+Adding additional context that is irrelevant was previously found to be beneficial in low-resource MT, by providing negative context to the attention layers \cite{concat_mistery}.

-\textbf{Positional diversity.} By using \textsc{SegAugment} data, speech and text units are presented at many more different absolute positions in the speech or target text sequences.
-Examples of this effect are available in \S \ref{appendix:positional}.
+\textbf{Positional diversity.} With \textsc{SegAugment}, speech and text units are presented at many more different absolute positions in the speech or target text sequences (\S \ref{appendix:positional}).
 This is important due to the absolute positional embeddings in the Transformer, which are prone to overfitting \cite{curious_case_of_positional}.
-We hypothesize that the alternative data provide a diversification effect on the position of each unit, which can be seen as a form of regularization, especially important for rare units.
-This is supported by the results of \citet{concat_mistery} for the simpler case of just concatenating examples.
+We hypothesize that the synthetic data create a diversification effect on the position of each unit, which can be seen as a form of regularization, especially relevant for rare units.
+This is also supported for the simpler case of example concatenation \cite{concat_mistery}, while in our case the diversification effect is richer due to the arbitrary document segmentation.

-\textbf{Length specialization.} Each alternative dataset $\nS_\ell$ contains predominately examples of a certain length, which can help the model in translating sequences of those specific lengths.
-In Table \ref{tab:results_length_buckets}, we present some evidence of this effect in MuST-C En-De, by creating four buckets of tst-COMMON, where each bucket contains the examples that are within the segmentation ranges of \textsc{SegAugment}.
-We observe that the models trained with alternative data of specific length (rows 2-5) tend to have a slight specialization when it comes to translating sequences of similar lengths in the test set.